Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: Background

+In the operational setting considered here, the requirements are specified in terms of temporal sequences comprising randomly structured inputs.
+Because input signals are defined independently of any external meaning, they need not resemble real-world sensory data.
+This design limits the usefulness of pretraining and increases confidence that any observed learning arises from the input stream itself.

-Each input represents a snapshot of multiple parallel signals at a single time step (Figure~\ref{fig:input}a).
+Each input represents a snapshot of multiple binary signals at a single time step (Figure~\ref{fig:input}a).
 Spatial organisation within each input encodes local structure, whereas semantic richness arises from the temporal evolution of the input sequence (Figure~\ref{fig:input}b).
-The interaction between spatial and temporal dimensions gives rise to structured patterns that are challenging for the model to adapt to.
+The interaction between spatial and temporal dimensions gives rise to structured patterns that are challenging to adapt to.

-The testbed presents the AGI model with a stream of inputs over time.
-At each time step $t$, the model is required to issue a prediction $x_{t+1}^*$ for the subsequent input, as shown in Figure~\ref{fig:model}.
-A transition from model $A_t$ to $A_{t+1}$ is triggered by the arrival of the actual input ($x_{t+1}$).
+An AGI system must learn from a stream of inputs.
+Upon receiving an input at time step $t$, it is required to issue a prediction $x_{t+1}^*$ for the subsequent input, as shown in Figure~\ref{fig:model}.
+A transition from configuration $A_t$ to $A_{t+1}$ is triggered by the arrival of the actual input ($x_{t+1}$).
 The central challenge is not simply extrapolation but discerning the underlying causes or regularities that produce the observed input stream and using that understanding to make accurate future predictions.

-AGITB makes no structural assumptions about the evaluated model.
-In particular, the form of its internal state, representational content, and update mechanisms are left unspecified.
-Imposing any formal assumption, such as requiring an explicit state representation or prescribed update rule, would risk privileging particular model classes and would be inconsistent with AGITB’s objective of remaining as architecture-agnostic as possible.

-Verification under AGITB involves comparing independently instantiated copies of a model under controlled experimental conditions.
-While model instances are always distinct as entities, they may realise equal or unequal configurations within the configuration space of a given AGI model type.
-As models are treated as black boxes, AGITB does not attempt to determine configuration equality through behavioural comparison over unbounded horizons, which is generally infeasible.
-Instead, AGITB assumes that, for each model type, the model author supplies a well-defined mechanism for determining whether two instances realise the same configuration or different configurations.